Best Business Schools for a Career in Marketing

 Observations and Inferences:

-• Virginia Darden maintains a relatively lower percentage of graduates hired compared to many other schools on the list.
+• Virginia Darden shows a relatively lower percentage of graduates hired compared to many other schools on the list.

 • The absence of data on median sign-on bonus makes it difficult to assess the full compensation package offered to Darden graduates compared to other schools.

-• Similar to other schools without provided data on median performance bonus, it’s challenging to fully evaluate the compensation potential of Darden graduates compared to other schools.
+• Similar to other schools that have not provided data on median performance bonus, it’s challenging to fully evaluate the compensation potential of Darden graduates compared to other schools.

 Notable Mention: HEC Paris